dillonko/jobboardscraper/README.md

 You might need to edit the [SearchBox settings](https://dashboard.searchly.com/) on your Heroku dashboard to manually register your SearchBox API key and your search index's name if it doesn't work.

-There is nothing Heroku specific in the code; you can schedule a `cron` for the scraping and indexing commands if you prefer.
+There is nothing specific to Heroku in the code; you can schedule a `cron` for the scraping and indexing commands if you prefer.